 The Scholar House experience will enable residents – many of them first generation college students – to find success in their quest for self-reliance.
 Residents will receive counseling and support while fulfilling academic or vocational training coursework as full-time students.
 Children will have affordable, quality child care available, as well as on-site arts and educational programming.

-Single-Parent Students entering our program must meet the following qualifications:
+Single-Parent Students entering this initiative must meet the following qualifications:

 Participants will be required to: